ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 <object type="image/svg+xml" data='/img/0162-monthly.svg' width='100%'><img src='/img/0162-monthly.png' width = '100%'></object>

+There's a notable dip in taxi rides each winter.

 Most other blogs draw some day-of-week by hour-of-day heatmaps at this point, and there's good reason to - they're a great summary of this sort of data.
 Here's the most obvious one to draw - pure frequency of the start of taxi trips:

 <object type="image/svg+xml" data='/img/0162-heatmap1.svg' width='100%'><img src='/img/0162-heatmap1.png' width = '100%'></object>

+All that yellow in the top right shows (unsuprisingly) more taxi activity in evenings, and on Wednesday, Thursday, Friday and Saturday rather than earlier in the week.

-... and here's a replication of one of Veljanoski's plots, showing the differing average fare collected per mile travelled at different times
+Here's a replication of one of Veljanoski's plots, showing the differing average fare collected per mile travelled at different times

 <object type="image/svg+xml" data='/img/0162-heatmap2.svg' width='100%'><img src='/img/0162-heatmap2.png' width = '100%'></object>

+Shorter taxi rides have a higher fare per mile, and I suspect we get more short taxi rides in during working hours on working days, which would explain the yellow highlight in the middle of that chart.

 This analysis was easy to write with my database, but the performance was slower than Veljanoski's (while still being totally acceptable).
 Whether this is due to my slow disk drive or software differences I'm not sure.
 Here's the code for that data extract and analysis: